julianeon/useful-bash-scripts/README.md

 ./datecheck.sh 10-19-23

+It will tell all you all the files that were last modified on 10-19-23.

 ## downloaded_file_rename.sh

 This script is for when you've downloaded a file to ~/Downloads and it has a name like 393248092349809.jpg.